 This page lists books and articles.
 Books start under the first photo, and articles under the second.

-BOOKS: For more information on books, click on covers (upper right-hand corner) or on the Books page.
+BOOKS: For more information on books, click here

 - 2013: Nestle M. FOOD POLITICS: HOW THE FOOD INDUSTRY INFLUENCES NUTRITION AND HEALTH, 10th Anniversary Edition with a Foreword by Michael Pollan.
 University of California Press.

 - 2012: Nestle M, Nesheim M. WHY CALORIES COUNT: FROM SCIENCE TO POLITICS, University of California Press.